London is a city full of life and in constant movement - there is always something fascinating to do!

 Speaking of festivals, fancy some chicken?
-For just £1 you can savor more than 50 unique flavor combinations prepared by the city's top chefs at WingJam, London's chicken wing festival.
+For just £1 you can savor more than 50 unique flavor combinations prepared by the city's renowned chefs at WingJam, London's chicken wing festival.

-Make a note in your diary for October 1-3, the days when you can come to London's Chicken Wing Festival to get your boots on, either as a visitor or as a participant in the food competitions held at Kingsland Lawns(Museum of the Home).
+Make a note in your diary for October 1 to 3, the days when you can come to London's Chicken Wing Festival to get your boots on, either as a visitor or as a participant in the eating contests held at Kingsland Lawns(Museum of the Home).